aceofgreens/aceofgreens.github.io/_posts/2022-07-26-goals_and_meaning.md

 --p---q------
 $$

 is also a theorem.
-The central question of the $pq$-system is to determine whether any given string is a theorem.
+The central question of the $pq$-system is to determine whether any given string is in the system or not.
+This boils down to finding out if the given string is a theorem.
 For example, is $- p q - q - $ a theorem?
 No, because starting from the axiomatic strings, even if we apply the theorem production rule as many times as we want, the resulting string will never be $- p q - q - $.
 On the other hand, is $ - - p - - - q - - - - - $ a theorem?
 Yes, because starting from the axiom $ - - p - q - - - $ and applying the production rule 2 times, we reach the required string.

 Can you figure out a way to easily determine which strings are theorems?
 Have you spotted the regularity in the form of the theorems?
 As it turns out, a string is in the $pq$-system if it represents a valid addition statement. $ - p - - q - - -$ is in the system, because we can count the number of hyphens and reach $1 + 2 = 3$.
 The $p$ stands for plus, and the $q$ for equals.
 The theorems simply resemble addition.